 Campus Evaluation Process:

 All Boren Scholarship applicants must apply first through Oxy.
-To apply, complete and submit your online Boren application (including asking your recommenders to submit recommendations) by our internal deadline of January 24, 2020.
+To apply, complete your online Boren application (including asking your recommenders to submit recommendations) by our internal deadline of January 17, 2022, and send an email to email@example.com indicating that your application is complete.
 You will then be contacted to set up a meeting in which we interview you and give you some final advice on your application.

 Please contact Jennifer Locke (firstname.lastname@example.org) with any questions.